Spinal Cord Injury Lawyer Handling Serious Back Injuries in Washington State That Cause Paralysis, Paraplegia and Quadriplegia

 Paraplegia is an impairment in motor or sensory function of the lower extremities (legs).
 It is typically the result of spinal cord injury.
 The area of the spinal canal which is affected in paraplegia is either the thoracic, lumbar, or sacral regions.
 If both arms are also affected by paralysis, quadriplegia is the proper terminology.

-Get the legal aid that you need.
+Get the legal aid that you need and deserve.
 Call attorney Chris Davis at Davis Law Group to schedule a free legal consultation.
-The call is free.
-The advice may be priceless.
+The call is free, and the advice may be priceless.
+Call our downtown Seattle office at 206-727-4000 for a complimentary consultation.
+There is no obligation to hire a lawyer.
+We work on a contingency fee basis, meaning that there is no fee until our attorneys recover fair compensation for you and your family.